 We continue to monitor the ongoing situation and follow the advice provided by the Government and The FA.
 The current Government guidance recommends that people should be working from home where possible and should be avoiding all unnecessary social gatherings which will have a major impact on football within Shropshire.

-As per the below statement from The FA dated 16th March 2020, all grassroots football in England is postponed for the foreseeable future.
+As per the below statement from The FA dated 4th January 2021, all grassroots football in England is postponed until Monday 4th January 2021.

 For information on how this impacts football in Shropshire please read below.
 We have also prepared an FAQ section which we hope will provide answers to some of the most common questions which you may have for us.